Hirschfuchs/Hirschfuchs/readme.md

 ### 📖 Details
 - #️⃣ Set-Variable for Github Actions: Github Action to set repository variables
 - 🎸 Kick-Pages: Webpages of a local musician.
 Many technical youthful mistakes -> will be redone.
+- 🏠 Github Starting page: This page (project for the dynamic generation of a GitHub portfolio)
 - 🔏 KeePass Plugin Collection: Personal collection of useful KeePass-Plugins, shared with the public.
 Automated Updates.
 - 📖 Portfolio: Self-Marketing ^^
 - ⌨️ Vim-Cheatsheet (Vimfo): An interactive cheatsheet for VIM-keys